Acceptable standard

 UHR assesses the type of organisation responsible for the recognition.
 If the course/programme (or the school as a whole) does not have direct recognition from one of these institutions, the course/programme can still be considered to have an acceptable standard if it is included as part of an exchange program at a Swedish university.

-Studies outside the Nordic region
+Studies outside Sweden

 France